DanOlinski/code-Library/SettingUpWSL2/Readme.txt

--Update kernel package for WSL (google how to do this or run the msi file I saved in a folder called Setting up WSL)
+-Update kernel package for WSL below are a fiew options (google how to do this or run the msi file I saved in a folder called Setting up WSL(only located in my PC)) (To run WSL from the Microsoft Store, with more frequently pushed updates, type in the command prompt wsl.exe --install

 -RUN THE FOLLOWING CODE TO SET wsl2 AS DEFAOULT: